 By situating these individual stories into a socio-political context, this work poses the question: to what extent is the German past really past?

-Exhibition with photographies by Jakob Ganslmeier, and in cooperation with Exit-Germany
+Travelling outdoor exhibition with photographies by Jakob Ganslmeier, and in cooperation with Exit-Germany